haridsv/FloatingStickies/README.md

 ================
 Floating Sticky notes that stay on top of all other apps!
 Easily dock them to the left side to keep your screen real-estate at full potential.
 Useful for quick note taking.
 Closing a note will delete its text.
 All stickies are auto-saved!

 Massive thanks to Mark Wei for his StandOut Library.
+Floating Stickies is licensed under Apache 2.0

 ![RoundR](http://i.imgur.com/S9PN4Wf.png)